 Washington Man Sentenced to 90 Months for Identity Theft Scheme Spanning Idaho and Several Western States

-U.S. Attorney Rafael M. Gonzalez, Jr., of the District of Idaho made the announcement and commended the efforts of the Federal Bureau of Investigation, which led to charges.
+Acting U.S. Attorney Rafael M. Gonzalez, Jr., of the District of Idaho made the announcement and commended the cooperative efforts of the Social Security Administration, Office of Inspector General, the Ada County Sheriff's Office, and the Nampa Police Department, which led to charges.

 Public Information Officer